National Technical Research Organisation: Activities

 NTRO has been one of the most proactive members of the United States' NSA-led 10-member counter-terrorism platform called SIGINT Seniors Pacific (SSPAC) for the last 10 years, a recent tranche of classified documents recently released by whistleblower Edward Snowden to a website suggests.

 In September 2013, the Madhya Pradesh government allotted 180 hectares of land to set up the NTRO at Borda village near Bhopal.

 In December 2014, based on COMINT provided by NTRO, the Indian Coast Guard intercepted a Pakistani fishing boat in the Arabian Sea near the Indo-Pakistan maritime boundary, approximately 365 km from Porbander.
 After few hours of chase and standoff, coast guard fired at the boat thus killing all the 4 occupants.
 The Coast Guard officials stated that the occupants were terrorists and were on their way to undertake a 26/11-type attack.

 During the 2016 Line of Control strike, NTRO played an important role by providing satellite intelligence to operational advisors and planners.
 Cartosat-2C, Cartosat-1, Resourcesat-2 satellites operated by NTRO, were used to provide the imagery of terrorist training camps in Pakistan-administered Kashmir.

 During the 2019 Balakot airstrike, NTRO also played an important role.
 NTRO surveillance confirmed 300 targets via active mobile connections in Markaz Syed Ahmad Shaheed training camp, just few days before IAF airstrike.

 It also operates India's ocean surveillance ship named INS Dhruv, jointly with the Indian Navy.

+In 2025, the NTRO provided critical technical intelligence—including satellite imagery and electronic surveillance—to identify, track, and verify the precise locations of terrorist hideouts targeted during Operation Sindoor.